 Objects enforce rules that control how objects interact.

 To illustrate these advantages, consider the implementation of a data structure called a doubly linked list.
-See Class to Implement Linked Lists for the actually implementation.
+See Class to Implement Linked Lists for the actual implementation.

 Here is a diagram of a three-element list:

-To add a new node to the list, it is necessary to disconnect the existing nodes in the list, insert the new node, and reconnect the nodes appropriately.
+To add a node to the list, disconnect the existing nodes in the list, insert the new node, and reconnect the nodes appropriately.
 Here are the basic steps:

 First disconnect the nodes: